Faisal Abdu’Allah – Double Pendulum

 Abdu’Allah also created ‘Double Pendulum’, to run for a duration of 9 minutes and 58 seconds, the same length of time as Usain Bolt’s 2009 100-metre sprint world record.

 With a high prevalence of asthma in elite athletes, and official readings showing an air pollution index of 87 at Beijing’s Olympic Stadium in 2008 (the World Health Organisation consider 50 to be high); air pollution and its effects on our lungs received significant media attention during the Beijing Olympics.

-As part of the artist’s commission which was screened from 30 June – Sunday 17 July, Abdu’Allah was in residence at the View Tube from January 2011.
-He devised and led a series of weekly educational workshops at the View Tube for 11-14 year olds from the local area.
+As part of the artist’s commission, Abdu’Allah was in residence at The View Tube from January 2011.
+He devised and led a series of weekly educational workshops at The View Tube for 11-14 year olds from the local area.
 The young people involved produced their own short film, which dramatises their own take on air pollution and sport.
 They met with scientists Dr. Pascale Kippelen and Dr. Lee Romer at the Centre for Sports Medicine and Human Performance, Brunel University where they participated in lung capacity tests usually performed on professional athletes.

 Image: © Faisal Abdu’Allah, Double Pendulum, 2011, photo Daniel Thomas.